wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - The Technical Synopsis section provides a code-focused analysis of what changed in the commit.
 It should include architectural patterns, specific classes/functions modified, technical approach taken, and any other relevant technical details.
 This section is self-contained and generated from the JournalContext.

+### On-Demand Directory Creation Utility

+The MCP Journal system uses an on-demand directory creation pattern via the `ensure_journal_directory(file_path)` utility function (see [src/mcp_commit_story/journal.py](src/mcp_commit_story/journal.py)).

+- **Purpose:** Create parent directories for journal files only when needed, rather than all at once during initialization.
+- **Usage:** All file operations that write to the journal call this utility before writing, ensuring the required directory structure exists.
+- **Behavior:**
+  - Creates all missing parent directories for the given file path.
+  - Does nothing if the directory already exists.
+  - Raises `PermissionError` if directory creation fails due to permissions.
+- **Benefits:**
+  - Keeps the journal directory structure clean and avoids empty folders.
+  - Ensures robust error handling and is fully covered by unit tests.

+This approach replaces the previous pattern of up-front directory creation and is now the standard for all journal file operations.

 ---

 ## Journal Entry Behavior